 MAKE YOUR OWN PRIVACY CIRCLE OF FAMILY AND FRIENDS

 Making a privacy circle with your child can save you from many awkward moments.
 How many times has your child embarrassed you by blurting out personal information to a stranger?
 Or invited a neighbor that you barely know to a party at your house?
 Both of these things have happened to us.
 We have also been on the other end of the information, too.
 We work with children at their schools and in their homes.
 Part of our work depends on us having a warm and trusting relationship.
 So it is not surprising when a child will start to tell us about an argument their parents had or how their dad farted really loudly at dinner.
 However, this information is neither helpful nor appropriate for us to know.
-Beyond making embarrassing remarks, “Stranger Danger” is also an important lesson to teach our children.
+Beyond making embarrassing remarks, “Stranger Danger” is also an important lesson an important lesson to teach our children.
 But rather than frightening or embarrassing them, we prefer to make it really clear what is appropriate to share with the different people the children may encounter.
 To help children understand what to share, we often use Privacy Circles to explain this confusing concept.

 To make a privacy circle that is relevant to them, the child should be involved in deciding who is in their circles.
 They may feel more comfortable sharing their secrets with a friend rather than an aunt or uncle.

 The first step is to fill in the circles with the people in their lives.
 The center circle is the child and the outer circle is strangers.
 For children, the circle around them is always their parents (or the person acting as their parent) but for teenagers, the second circle may be their best friend.
 (Sorry, parents, but it’s true.)

 Talk About Different Situations Where Privacy Needs to be Considered